matthewbauer/nix-bundle/README.md

 These may take a while because of the large closure size.

-Note that these do not currently work out of the box with NixOS.
+Note that these do not currently work out of the box with NixOS (but can be run through the `appimage-run` command).
 Other Linux distros should work.
+An additional limitation is that the machine running the AppImage must have a glibc at least as new as the one used to compile, so it is usually a good idea to pull an old version of glibc for your compilation.

+If you are using flakes, nix-bundle exports the overlay `nix-bundle.overlays.glibc_2_24.${system}` for this purpose, which will pull in glibc 2.24, and will thus be compatible with almost every popular distro's supported releases.
+Be forewarned that this has to rebuild pretty much everything in nixpkgs and takes a *long* time.
+Also note that some packages (e.g. Firefox) do their own glibc versioning, and so don't need this; better to test your package on an old distro without this overlay first.

 ## Comparison with AppImage, FlatPak, Snappy